 Diverse Environments, Meaningful Successes

-Over the past thirteen years, I have taught over 100 undergraduate courses, the vast majority of which have been Core (GEN / INT) courses at Medaille College in Buffalo, NY.
-I consider this teaching as both a privilege and a challenge, since teaching students of all majors, students with the most diverse educational backgrounds, and students from every department at the College requires a teaching practice and an immensity of effort.
+Over the past twenty years, I have taught over 150 undergraduate courses, the vast majority of which have been Core Curriculum courses at SUNY, University at Buffalo and Medaille College.
+I consider this teaching as both a privilege and a challenge, since teaching students of all majors, students with the most diverse educational backgrounds, and students from every department requires a teaching practice and an immensity of effort.

-The racial and ethnic diversity at Medaille comes, to a lesser degree, from Medaille’s efforts to host international students, and, to a greater degree, from Buffalo’s considerable Black/African-American and Chicano/Latino/Hispanic populations.
+The racial and ethnic diversity at SUNY and Medaille comes, to some degree, from both university’s efforts to host international students, and, to a greater degree, from Buffalo’s considerable Black/African-American and Chicano/Latino/Hispanic populations.
 Unfortunately, Buffalo remains a (de facto) segregated city, where race and ethnicity are highly correlated with housing prices, school-quality, public safety, and household income.

-Medaille is considered by some reports to be a “top military-friendly college” in New York, offering a host of programs, scholarships, and services to past or present military members.
-I have personally worked with countless men and women who have served and have, at times, developed mentoring relationships with them that included personal struggles to overcome mental and physical health issues.
+Medaille was considered to be a “top military-friendly college” in New York, offering a host of programs, scholarships, and services to past or present military members.
+There, I personally worked with countless men and women who served and have, at times, developed mentoring relationships with them that included personal struggles to overcome mental and physical health issues.

-Because many of the courses I teach fall within the College’s Core Curriculum, I regularly teach, advise, and mentor a full and representative cross-section of our entire student body, including students in all Programs, from all Majors, and at all levels of preparedness and proficiency, from Honors students to students who have been provisionally-accepted and enrolled in our intensive Summer Programs due to identifiable needs for assistance in developing fundamental academic skills.
+Because many of the courses I teach fall within Core Curricula, I regularly teach, advise, and mentor a full and representative cross-section of an entire student body, including students in all Programs, from all Majors, and at all levels of preparedness and proficiency, from Honors students to students who have been provisionally-accepted and enrolled in intensive Summer Programs due to identifiable needs for assistance in developing fundamental academic skills.
+(See also my Statement of Teaching Philosophy.)

-I am a mentor and advisor to a highly diverse group of students from within the Liberal Studies Major and, frankly, to all students who seek out my counsel as a faculty member.
-I have been nominated multiple times as “Professor of the Year” by Medaille Student Government and, perhaps more applicably for the purposes of this statement, as “Outstanding Faculty Member of the Year,” by Medaille’s TRiO Student Support Services Program, which primarily serves students who have been underserved educationally and who have a learning difference or disability.
+I served as a mentor and advisor to a highly diverse group of students from the Liberal Studies Major and, frankly, to all students who sought out my counsel as a faculty member.
+I was nominated multiple times as “Professor of the Year” by Medaille Student Government and, perhaps more applicably for the purposes of this statement, as “Outstanding Faculty Member of the Year,” by Medaille’s TRiO Student Support Services Program, which primarily served students who were underserved educationally and who have a learning difference or disability.

 Before coming to Medaille, I earned an M.A. and Ph.D. and taught at the University of Maryland, College Park, a large and ethnically diverse State University located in Prince George’s County, MD.